Say1ddd/AKEND-auto-sign/README.md

 > Github disables workflow from forks by default.
 > You can enable it by opening your fork repository's settings, then inside "Code, planning, and automation"'s `actions > general` and you should find an option that says "allow actions" or "enable actions".

+### By Importing
+Import this repository by opening https://github.com/new/import then add this repositry's url as source repository, be note that this method does not have syncing feature.

 ### By Cloning
 You can also use the clone function if you prefer.
-This is rather advanced, but I believed that you understand enough to do it yourself if you skipped both of the steps above.
+This is rather advanced, but I believed that you understand enough to do it yourself if you skipped all of the steps above.

 ## Setting Up Secrets
 > [!IMPORTANT]